 The warmer seasons may be on their way out, but that doesn’t mean that you can’t still enjoy the official drink of summer through the long, dark months of fall and winter.
 We are, of course, referring to daiquiris.
 Made from the basic ingredients rum, citrus juice, sugar, and ice, daiquiris are deceptively simple refreshments that allow for endless variation and complexity.
-The best bartenders know that there isn’t a ‘one-size-fits-all’ recipe when it comes to daiquiris, and that subtle alterations must often be made to account for variations in the type of rum being used.
+The best bartenders know that there isn’t a ‘one-size-fits-all’ recipe when it comes to daiquiris, and those subtle alterations must often be made to account for variations in the type of rum being used.
 As such, be sure to be flexible when you try out these three amazing daiquiri recipes.
-And, as with any alcoholic beverages, be sure that you drink responsibly.
+And, as with any alcoholic beverage, be sure that you drink responsibly.

 3 cups fresh, ripe strawberries, hulled and chopped

 1 cup white rum

 - Combine all of the ingredients together in a blender and pulse until the mixture reaches the desired consistency.

 - For a slushier variation, add more ice (½ c at a time), and continue to pulse blend.